 The same is true for content ghostwritten by generative AI systems.
 Previously, human ghostwriters had to research information from trustworthy sources, piece them together in a meaningful way, and cite the sources before they publish.
 But now, they can have entire articles ghostwritten for them by an AI system.
 Unfortunately, if an article generated by an AI system is published without further verification of the facts, misinformation is bound to spread.

-Bottom line: Over-reliance on AI-generated content without the human verification element of the facts can have a lasting impact on our worldviews due to the information we consume.
+Bottom line: Over-reliance on AI-generated content without the human verification element of the facts will have a lasting impact on our worldviews due to the non-fact-checked information we consume over extended periods of time.

 In this article, we explored some potential ethical issues that can arise from AI systems, particularly machine learning systems.
 We discussed how: